 Handling payments from international clients can be tricky, and choosing the right platform makes all the difference.
 For most freelancers, small business owners, and online creators, the decision often comes down to PayPal vs Payoneer.

-Both are popular, trusted options but cater to slightly different needs.
+Both are popular, trusted options, but they cater to slightly different needs.
 You’re not alone if you struggle to determine which is better for collecting payments.
 The short answer?
 It depends.

-Your choice will hinge on factors like fees, supported currencies, and where your clients are based.
+Your choice will hinge on factors such as fees, supported currencies, and your clients’ locations.

 In this post, I’ll explain the key differences so you can choose the best solution for your business.
 I have used both payment systems for several years.